grampae/mqxss/README.md

 **Features:**

-- **currently only works with mqtt servers that use secure websockets however future version will supports mqtts as well.**
+- **currently only works with mqtt brokers that use secure websockets however future version will supports mqtts as well.**
 - **view hooked browsers**
 - **when hooked it grabs cookies, ip, device type, user agent**
 - **view past hooked (unhooked) browsers**